-Dear Speaker Pelosi and Leader McCarthy:
+Dear Leader McConnell and Leader Schumer:

 I write to you today on behalf of the National Association of Federally-Insured Credit Unions (NAFCU) to share with you our support for the Conference Agreement for H.R.
-6395, the William M. (Mac) Thornberry National Defense Authorization Act for Fiscal Year 2021, (FY 2021 NDAA) ahead of floor consideration tomorrow.
+6395, the William M. (Mac) Thornberry National Defense Authorization Act for Fiscal Year 2021, (FY 2021 NDAA) ahead of floor consideration.
 As you are aware, NAFCU advocates for all federally-insured not-for-profit credit unions that, in turn, serve 122 million consumers with personal and small business financial service products.
-The FY 2021 NDAA contains several important provisions for credit unions, and we urge you to support and pass the legislation.
+The FY 2021 NDAA contains several important provisions for credit unions.
+We thank the House for passing this legislation in a commanding vote, and we urge you to also support and pass the legislation.